 Fishing: Ridley Creek is stocked with trout and provides excellent angling.
 The portion of the creek from Sycamore Mills Dam to the mouth of Dismal Run is a catch and release, fly fishing only area.
-A wheelchair accessible fishing platform is on the paved, Multi-use Trail along Sycamore Mills Road.
+An ADA accessible fishing platform is on the paved, Multi-use Trail along Sycamore Mills Road.
 Vehicle permits must be acquired at the park office.
 Pennsylvania Fish and Boat Commission laws apply.

 Complete information on fishing rules and regulations in Pennsylvania is available from the Pennsylvania Fish and Boat Commission Web site.

 Biking/Jogging: 5 miles of trails

 Bikes are prohibited on unpaved hiking trails.

 Formal Gardens and Landscaping: The gardens by the park office are a popular attraction and wedding site.
 The mansion ballroom is available for weddings and events.
 Contact the park office for information.

 Organized Group Tenting: Qualified organized groups can use the 120-person area from April to October.
 A restroom with flush toilets, but no showers, is available.
 Call toll-free 888-PA-PARKS (888-727-2757) for required reservations.